-When we agreed to housesit in the village of Beek-Ubbergen in the Netherlands, we expected small town charm – and we got it.
+When we agreed to housesit for the holidays in the small village of Beek-Ubbergen in the Gelderland Region of the Netherlands, we expected small town charm – and we got it.
 Beek is a one grocer, one post office, one pub, two bakery type of town; a stark contrast from Amsterdam!
 Brimming with charm, we also ventured just outside the Beek village center and discovered an abundance of nature, local Dutch eats and smaller villages to explore.

 The hills (not really mountains at all, standing at only 250 feet) are the result of glacial ice melt from 150,000 years ago.
 In the Netherlands, hills are an anomaly – and this small range of topography is practically in our back yard (or side yard, more specifically).

 Several paths (some that double as driveways) lead south from the main street into the forested park.
 The trail closest to us passes by one house and a pasture, where we often have to contend with a herd of cattle before continuing deep into the 308 acres of nature reserve.
 Connecting trails weave through mostly deciduous trees and (on any day besides Sunday) we could very well not see another soul during our hikes.

 At the east end of Beek-Ubbergen, just meters from Germany, is Wylerbergmeer.
 The small lake is circled by paths, home to a variety of birds and has a sandy beach that we are sure is popular with kids in the summertime.

 In the winter, however, it’s not so crowded.
 On our early morning walks we sometimes encounter camping fishermen or fellow dog walkers, but often have the wide open space to ourselves.
 We’ve witnessed stunning sunrises and trees filled with fog – and we find it heavenly to breath in the fresh air.